-The other way of making a restart other than the above method is to perform a power-reset or to make a reset with the inverter reset terminal.
+The other way of making a restart other than the above method is to perform a powerreset or to make a reset with the inverter reset terminal.

-- Note: 1.
-By entering the reset signal (RES) during operation, the inverter shuts off output while it is reset, the data of the electronic overcurrent protection and regenerative brake duty are reset, and the motor coasts. - 2.
-The PU disconnection detection function judges that the PU is disconnected when it is removed from the inverter for more than 1 second.
+- Note:1.
+By entering the reset signal (RES) during operation, the inverter shuts off output while it is reset, the data of the electronic thermal relay function and regenerative brake duty are reset, and the motor coasts. - The PU disconnection detection function judges that the PU is disconnected when it is removed from the inverter for more than 1s.
 If the PU had been disconnected before power-on, it is not judged as an alarm. - 3.
 To resume operation, reset the inverter after confirming that the PU is connected securely. - 4.
 The Pr.
 75 value can be set any time.
-Also, if parameter (all) clear is executed, this setting will not return to the initial value. - 5.
-When the inverter is stopped by the PU stop function, PS is displayed but an alarm is not output.

-When the PU connector is used for RS-485 communication operation, the reset selection and PU stop selection functions are valid but the PU disconnection detection function is invalid.
+Also, if parameter (all) clear is executed, this setting will not return to the initial value. - When the inverter is stopped by the PU stop function, PS is displayed but an alarm is not output.
+When the PU connector is used for RS-485 communication operation. the when the PU connector is used for KS-485 communication operation, the reset selection and PU stop selection functions are valid but the PU disconnection detection function is invalid.